Onion Prices – Historical Graph

 The consumption of onions as a spice dates back to ancient civilizations such as the Egyptians, Greeks, and Romans.
 They used onions for their flavor and medicinal properties.
 Over time, onions became a staple ingredient in many cuisines worldwide, and their use as a spice continues to be prevalent in modern cooking.

 Yellow, red, and white onions are the most common onion types in the market.
 Yellow onions are popular for their strong flavor and high sugar content.
-They become sweeter when cooked, making them useful in cooking.
-Red onions, due to their milder taste, are good for salads and sandwiches.
-White onions (similar to yellow but milder) are widely used in various cuisines.
+They are used in cooking as they become sweeter when cooked.
+Red onions are good for salads and sandwiches due to their milder taste.
+White onions (similar to yellow onions but milder) are widely used in various cuisines.

 What are the uses of onion?